Adapted and directed by Myra Platt

 Hits and errors in Book-It’s well-acted ‘Brothers K’ –Misha Berson, The Seattle Times

-Part I and Part II each run approximately 2 hours, 45 mins including two short intermissions.
+Part I runs about 3 hours including two short intermissions; Part II runs 2 hours, 45 mins including two short intermissions.

 Make it a Double Header!
 See the full show in one day – several options are available from May 21 through June 26.